ralfspoeth/basix/README.md

 ## History and Compatability

-Beginning with version 2.0 we will use version 24 or later of the JDK and will use stream gatherers in particular.

-Version was compatible with version 21 of the JDK and will be supported at least until version 21 is superceded by the next LTS version of the JDK, which is probably 25.
+Versions 1.0.x are compatible with version 21 of the JDK and will be supported at least until version 21 is superceded by the next LTS version of the JDK, which is probably 25.
+Version 2.0.x will provide some additions to be used with stream gatherers.

 # Purity Stack and Queue Implementations

-Though the Java Collections library contains a rich set of classes which provide much more functionality then these two `Stack` and `Queue` implementations I prefer them frequently when I want to utilize their push/pop or add/remove semantics, respectively, in pure manner.
+Though the Java Collections library contains a rich set of classes which provide much more functionality than these two `Stack` and `Queue` implementations.
+I prefer them frequently when I want to utilize their push/pop or add/remove semantics, respectively, for purity reasons.

 ## Stack